jojozhuang/jojozhuang.github.io/_posts/2016-09-22-enable-tomcat-debugging-in-docker-for-eclipse.md

 ### 3.3 Enable Debugging
 Switch to debug view, enable debugging.
 If you don't see the Debug view, Windows->Perspective->Customize Perspective->Check the Debug option.
 ![MIME Type](/public/pics/2016-09-22/enabledebug.png)
-If eclipse debugger can connect to tomcat container, you will see some Daemon Thread are listed in debug view.
+Then, you will see some Daemon Thread are listed in debug view.
 ![MIME Type](/public/pics/2016-09-22/afterdebug.png)

 ## 4. Trigger the Breakpoint
 ### 4.1 Access Game Store Website
 Access the following URL in web browser.
-Then, click the login link on the top right of the page.
+Then, click the Login link on the top right of the page.
 * [http://192.168.99.100:31020/gamestore/index.jsp](http://192.168.99.100:31020/gamestore/index.jsp)

-Type 'customer' to user name, type 'customer' to password, and click Login button.
+Type 'customer' for user name, type 'customer' for password, and click Login button.
 ![MIME Type](/public/pics/2016-09-22/login.png)
-The breakpoint in eclipse is working.
+Switch to Eclipse, the breakpoint is activated.
+The remote debugging function is working now.
 ![MIME Type](/public/pics/2016-09-22/breakpointdt.png)

 ## 4. Source Code